 Exparel® for Extended Pain Relief

 Our trusted doctors use the most advanced techniques for improving their patients’ surgical experience before, during, and after oral surgery.
 One of the greatest concerns medical professionals are faced with these days is how to provide effective pain management to their patients without the risks associated with prescribed opioid medications.
-We are proud to offer Exparel to our surgical patients at both our Los Angeles and Bakersfield, CA, offices.
+We are proud to offer Exparel to our surgical patients at our Los Angeles, CA, office.
 Exparel is a non-addictive, opioid-free pain control medication that is administered by your oral surgeon in a single dose during surgery.
 It is both proven and effective.
 This type of long-acting, non-opioid pain management medication is designed to control pain for several days post-surgery and is quickly becoming the preference for doctors as well as patients.

 Why are opioid-based pain medications risky?